sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 Here you can see each step that is undertaken during a job on Azure.
 Normally the "Running tox" should be red if the tests have failed.
-You will want to click on this which will load up the output from the test suite.
+You will need to click on this so it will load the output from the test suite.

-Our test suite is quite verbose so there is a lot of text loaded.
+Our test suite is very verbose, so there will be a lot of text outputted.
-The important bits of information should be at the bottom as "pytest" prints out a summary at the end.
+The important bits of information should be at the bottom as "pytest" prints out a test summary at the end.
+For example:

 .. code:: bash